opinion

 The continuing taboo around sexual dysfunction is especially frustrating since there are now many options to help folks deal with it.

-Yet despite global female empowerment propelling this industry forward and increased openness about some sexual wellness subjects, there remains one topic that most people don’t want to talk about: sexual dysfunction.
+Yet despite global female empowerment propelling this industry forward and increased openness about sexual wellness subjects, there remains one topic that most people don’t want to talk about: sexual dysfunction.

 Shattering sexual dysfunction stigma with increased visibility